 Loneliness in adolescence has typically been investigated through quantitative research.
 A meta-analysis of predictors of adolescent loneliness identified depression, shyness, low self-esteem, and social anxiety as the most powerful predictors (Mahon et al., 2006).
-However, the most frequently used measure of loneliness amongst the studies in the meta-analysis was the UCLA loneliness scale (Russell, 1996), which has been criticized for its overreliance on personality factors to measure loneliness (Jenkins, Sanchez & Lidia Olivias-Hernandez, 2019).
+However, the most frequently used measure of loneliness amongst the studies in the meta-analysis was the UCLA loneliness scale (Russell, 1996), which has been criticized for its overreliance on personality factors to measure loneliness (Jenkins et al., 2019).
 While quantitative research is undoubtedly valuable, commonly used measurements of loneliness employed in quantitative research have been developed from existing understanding and conceptualizations of loneliness in older adulthood.
 Therefore, the measurements most commonly used to assess loneliness in adolescence may not tap into the way adolescents experience loneliness (Maes et al., 2017).
 Indeed, a recent systematic review identified that none of the questionnaires used in quantitative research to measure loneliness among youth included interviews with children or adolescents as part of their measurement development.
-It was concluded that whilst the UCLA is the most popular measure for adolescent loneliness, it does not have robust psychometric properties in relation to adolescents (Cole, Bond, Qualter, & Maes, 2021).
+It was concluded that whilst the UCLA is the most popular measure for adolescents (Cole et al., 2021).
 Gaining an understanding of how youth experience loneliness will help to provide a basis for investigating concurrent validity of measures for adolescent loneliness (Cole et al., 2021).